 - If you cut into the cake and have leftovers, use any remaining frosting to cover the cut section to keep it moist and store in the fridge for up to a week.

 Let Me Know What You Think!

-If you try my moist carrot cake recipe, I’d love to hear what think of it!
-Please leave a rating, and let me know your thoughts by sharing a comment 🙂
+If you try my moist carrot cake recipe, I’d love to hear what you think of it!
+Please leave a rating and comment below.

-Also please tag me @chelsweets, and use the #chelsweets on social media so that I can see your amazing creations!
+Tag me @chelsweets and use #chelsweets on social media so I can see your amazing creations!

 Other Recipes You Might Like:

 - 1 cup packed light brown sugar (200g)

 - 1 cup canola or vegetable oil (240ml)